-We summarized the estimations of NH3 emission factors (EFs) for ammonium sulphate proposed in documents from several major regulatory authorities internationally and from previously published literature reviews.
-We then summarized results from experiments in which NH3 volatilization from ammonium sulphate has been measured in both laboratory and field experiments (Tables S1 and S2).
-This was based on a literature search using Web of Science during February to March 2019 using the search term "ammonium sulphate" or "ammonium sulphate" modified by "fertilizer" or "fertiliser" and "ammonia".
+We summarised the estimations of NH3 emission factors (EFs) for ammonium sulphate proposed in documents from several major regulatory authorities internationally and from previously published literature reviews.
+We then summarised results from experiments in which NH3 volatilisation from ammonium sulphate has been measured in both laboratory and field experiments (Supplementary Tables 1 and 2).
+This was based on a literature search using Web of Science during February to March 2019 using the search term "ammonium sulphate" or "ammonium sulfate" modified by "fertilizer" or "fertiliser" and "ammonia".
 In most parts of the world ammonium sulphate is no longer widely used as an N fertilizer.
 However, in publications from the last 20 years or so, it is sometimes included for comparison with losses from urea or animal manures.
-We excluded publications where information on the soil type or environmental conditions was lacking or where the data on ammonium sulphate were non-quantitative (e.g., NH3 volatilization simply stated as being less than that from urea).
+We excluded publications where information on the soil type or environmental conditions were lacking or where the data on ammonium sulphate were non-quantitative (e.g. NH3 volatilisation simply stated as being less than that from urea).
 This review was informed by publications from 17 countries covering a wide range of climatic conditions, with 11 reporting results from laboratory experiments and 30 reporting from field experiments.
 Where publications report EFs for urea, we include these data for comparison.
 For the purposes of national reporting under the Gothenburg Convention, EFs are normally quoted as g NH3 evolved per kg N applied; this unit is used in Table 1 (taken from EEA, 2019) and in our estimations in Table 3 of the potential for decreasing NH3 emissions by changing S applications from ammonium sulphate to a different fertilizer form.
-However, in scientific studies of NH3 volatilization it is more usual to
+However, in scientific studies of NH3 volatilisation it is more usual to quote losses as the quantity of NH3-N emitted as a percentage of N applied so, in our review of published data (Supplementary Tables 1 and 2) we use these units.